-The best part about a ranger is how versatile they can be; their spells can be a boon to a party, their skills can suit them to almost any role, but they’re also one of the more maligned classes in D&D–and a big part of this is because rangers have a lot of competition for their actions in combat and their spells altogether.
-Fortunately, Tasha’s Cauldron of Everything, released last year, has some major quality of life improvements for players.
+The best part about a ranger is how versatile they can be; their spells can be a boon to a party, and their skills can suit them to almost any role, but they’re also one of the more maligned classes in D&D–and a big part of this is because rangers have a lot of competition for their actions in combat and their spells altogether.
+Fortunately, Tasha’s Cauldron of Everything has some major quality-of-life improvements for players.
 If you’re considering playing a ranger, ask your DM about the options for rangers included in the book–we’ll take you through them below.

-Deft Explorer which replaces Natural Explorer–this takes rangers away from having a limited selection of “favored terrains” and instead gives you abilities at 1st, 6th, and 10th level that suit you towards exploring in the wilderness:
+Deft Explorer which replaces Natural Explorer–this takes rangers away from having a limited selection of “favored terrains” and instead gives you abilities at 1st, 6th, and 10th level that suits you toward exploring in the wilderness:

 - 6th level: your walking speed increases by 5, and you gain a climbing and swimming speed equal to your walking speed